Our supportive environment

 - for people aged 15 years or over

-The good news is that if there are trained and qualified people and agencies out there that can help you discreetly and confidentially.
+There are trained and qualified people and agencies out there that can help you discreetly and confidentially. .
+The services listed above are FREE, so don’t hesitate to get in touch.

 Sexual assault and sexual harassment

-At Photography Studies College (Melbourne) we're committed to providing a safe and secure working and learning environment, and we have zero tolerance for sexual assault and sexual harassment.
+At Photography Studies College we are committed to providing a safe and secure working and learning environment, and we have zero tolerance for sexual assault and sexual harassment.

-You can find the relevant Photography Studies College (Melbourne) Policy here
+You can find the relevant Photography Studies College Policy here.

 If you have been assaulted, threatened or harassed, you are encouraged to think about your safety and support needs.
-To know your rights so please consider the following information and support.
+To know your rights, please consider the following information and support.

 Urgent help - Police contacts for sexual assault